ctb/twill-legacy/docs/overview.rst

 Authors and License
 -------------------

-The main author of twill is C. Titus Brown, titus@idyll.org.
+The original author of twill is C. Titus Brown, titus@idyll.org.
 A number of people have contributed bug reports and code since the first release; they are acknowledged below.

-The twill source code is Copyright (C) 2005, 2006, 2007 C. Titus Brown.  twill is available under the `MIT license`_.
+The original twill source code is Copyright (C) 2005, 2006, 2007
+C. Titus Brown.  twill is available under the `MIT license`_.

 Acknowledgements
 ----------------